 Vapor degreasers actually are pretty simple machines.
-They use a straightforward thermo-mechanical process — boiling and condensing a low-boiling solvent — in conjunction with some clever hardware design to deliver high quality cleaning quickly, consistently, easily and inexpensively.
+They use a straightforward thermo-mechanical process — boiling and condensing a low-boiling cleaning fluid— in conjunction with some clever hardware design to deliver high quality cleaning quickly, consistently, easily and inexpensively.

 The Vapor Degreaser Design

-As the schematic shows, there always is fresh solvent in the rinse sump.
-As additional freshly-distilled solvent is returned from the cooling coils back into the system, it always is returned to the rinse sump.
+As the schematic shows, there always is fresh cleaning fluid in the rinse sump.
+As additional freshly-distilled cleaning fluid is returned from the cooling coils back into the system, it always is returned to the rinse sump.
 The rinse sump gradually overflows into the boil sump, which is where the heaviest cleaning is performed and where the contamination becomes concentrated.

-Important point to understand, and unlike aqueous cleaning: the solvent never wears out.
-Because the solvent is constantly being repurified and recycled, it is used hundreds or even thousands of times.
+Important point to understand, and unlike aqueous cleaning: the cleaning fluid never wears out.
+Because the cleaning fluid is constantly being repurified and recycled, it is used hundreds or even thousands of times.
 This makes vapor degreasing very, very affordable.

 As you might expect, there are dozens of variations and improvements on this very simple process, such as adding ultrasonics, but all of those enhancements are merely upgrades to these basic three steps.
 It’s fast, simple, fool-proof, and safe cleaning design.